FARE

 Bottom Line: What Sifter can do for YOU

-While most food allergies arise in childhood, at least 15 percent of patients with food allergies are first diagnosed in adulthood.
-More than one in four adults with food allergies report that all of their food allergies developed during adulthood.
+While most food allergies develop during childhood, medical records data suggest that at least 15 percent of patients with food allergies are first diagnosed in adulthood.
+More than one in four adults with food allergies report that all of their food allergies developed during adulthood, and nearly half of adults with food allergy report developing at least one food allergy during adulthood.

 Read More Sifter Case Studies